Healthy Homes Assessment Alicetown

 What We Do

-As building inspectors, we handle all issues associated with specialist house inspections.
-We are there to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we handle all aspects of specialist house inspections.
+We’re here to make sure that you make the correct choice when it comes to buying your next home.

-We consider your investment to be a serious one, and undertake detailed checks to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the exciting aspects of purchasing or owning your own house.
+We take your investment seriously, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of owning or purchasing an house.

-We offer a wide range of services to ensure you are completely informed of the condition of any property you might be considering buying or selling in addition to other solutions.
+We specialise in a range of services to ensure that you are completely aware of the state of any property that you might be contemplating buying or selling in addition to other solutions.

-We not only collaborate with you, but we also work with big clients like local councils, banks and insurance firms.
-Evidently they like our peace of mind provided, by the data contained included in our reports on building inspections.
+We don’t just cooperate with you, we also work with major clients, including local councils, banks, and insurance companies.
+Evidently they appreciate this peace of mind provided, thanks to the information that we provide in our reports of building inspections.

-We have a systematic approach to your property inspection and the latest software technology which includes digital photos in your Report, you are able to actually see any issues that may be discovered.
-Because of our comprehensive reporting it’s easy to understand why we get so many clients recommending our service to family and acquaintances.
+We have a systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your Report, you can actually see any problems that might be discovered.
+Thanks to our comprehensive report, it is no wonder that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports